Banner Logo

 WordPress’s robust security isn’t enough to protect your site from incoming threats.
 They do a pretty good job of addressing, and fixing the problems associated with WordPress.
 However, it is your responsibility as the website owner to keep an eye out for those patch notes, and keep your sites up to date.

-Most website owners run older versions of the CMS to prevent their plugins from breaking the site.
-If you prioritize performance over security(which you shouldn’t), sticking to older versions might seem a good idea.
+Most website owners run older versions of the CMS(Content Management System) to prevent their plugins from breaking the site.
+If you prioritize performance over security(which you shouldn’t), sticking to the older versions might seem to be a good idea.
 But do keep in mind that you are potentially jeopardizing your website, and visitors, exposing them to all sorts of cyber attacks.

 Now that we have talked about the vulnerable areas, and their respective exploits, let’s take a look at the arsenal of weapons we have against such enemies.